Marginal utility theory examines the increase in satisfaction consumers gain from consuming an extra unit of a good.

 This utility is not constant.
 Often we get diminishing marginal utility.
 The first piece of chocolate cake gives more utility than the 7th piece.

-In the above example, total utility (190) is maximised after just three pieces of chocolate cake.
+In the above example, total utility (300) is maximised after just four pieces of chocolate cake.

 - One way to measure utility is to give the utility a monetary value.

-- For example, if I would pay £0.70 for a piece of cake, then we can say the utility is £0.70
+- For example, if I would pay £0.90 for a piece of cake, then we can say the utility is at least £0.90

-- If a piece of cake cost 70p, it would make sense to consume 2 pieces.
+- In the above example, if a piece of cake cost £0.90, it would make sense to consume two pieces.

-- The first piece gives 100p of utility > than the price of 70p.
+- The first piece gives 120p of utility – which is greater than the price of 90p.

 - The second piece gives a utility equal to the price.